pachees/Minesweeper/README.md

 * **Real time grid generator**: Interface to spontaeously generate masked Minesweeper grids of any size and any specification for the training of an AI model
   * This is helpful when trying to train predictive models to solve Minesweeper games
   * Most important benefit is that generation happens in **real time**, meaning the memory overhead of training data remains **virtually zero**
-* Rudimentary pipeline written with Tensorflow v1 that implements real time neural net training
+* **TF-1 pipeline**: Rudimentary pipeline written with Tensorflow v1 that implements real time neural net training
   * They implement simple feedforward MLPs written with an intent of building TF structures from first principles
   * Better algorithms can always be used for this (current method dates far enough back to use tf contrib), especially reinforcement learning approaches
     * Please raise a PR if you want to take this forward